-- □ Customer name and current location. - \Box Phone number where you can be reached. - □ 17-digit chassis Vehicle Identification Number (VIN) or 9-digit Serial - □ The current vehicle mileage (motor homes) - \Box Your date of purchase. - □ If applicable, the component description, serial number and model number. - □ A detailed description of the concern. - \Box The name of your selling dealer. - □ If different from above, the contact information for the RV repair facility you are contacting Jayco to discuss.
+ıys talk to your dealer's service management first.
+Customer name and current location.
+Phone number where you can be reached.
+17-digit chassis Vehicle Identification Number (VIN) or 9-digit Serial.

+The current vehicle mileage (motorhomes).

+Your date of purchase.

+If applicable, the component description, serial number and model number.

+A detailed description of the concern.

+The name of your selling dealer.

+If different from above, the contact information for the RV repair facility you are contacting Jayco to discuss.

+• Action to the Action of the control